paulgolter/blender-pipeline-integration/README.md

 #### **Finding Operators in Blender Source Code**

 We can also apply this principle the other way around.
-Let's say we want to find an Operator in Blender source code, because we want look up why the `poll()` function fails.
+Let's say we want to find an Operator in the Blender source code, because we want look up why the `poll()` function fails.

 To find the Operator:
 ```python